Ridan Food waste Composters – Frequently asked questions

 How long does the waste food stay inside the Ridan?

-For a minimum of two weeks when being used at full capacity, however, for regular use it’s usually longer than this.
+For The Ridan Pro it is a minimum of two weeks when being used at full capacity, however, for regular use it’s usually longer than this.

-What happens if I turn the handle of the composter too much?
+What happens if I turn the handle of the Ridan Pro composter too much?

 As the handle is turned, the mixture is aerated so turn as much as you like.
-As you turn it, compost will emerge – if the emerging compost is not yet broken down, then simply put it back in through the lid and let it pass through the system again.
+As you turn, compost will emerge – if the emerging compost is not yet broken down, then simply put it back in through the lid and let it pass through the system again.

-What happens if I stop using the composter?
+What happens if I stop using the Ridan Pro composter?

 You can stop using your Ridan at any time for a weekend or even a long holiday.
 Whilst inactive, the system will gradually cool down and work more slowly.
 As soon as you feed it and turn the handle, it will warm up and carry on just as before.

-What if the handle is hard to turn?
+What if the Ridan Pro handle is hard to turn?